 Telephone Cognitive Assessment for NCRAD

-The goal of the National Cell Repository for Alzheimer’s Disease (NCRAD) is to help researchers identify the genes that contribute to Alzheimer’s disease (AD) and other related dementias.
+The goal of the National Centralized Repository for Alzheimer's Disease and Related Dementias (NCRAD) is to help researchers identify the genes that contribute to Alzheimer’s disease (AD) and other related dementias.
 To help researchers achieve this goal, we implemented a new aspect of our study.
 In this article, we will share with you some of the details of this new protocol and how you and your family members might be able to participate.

 Changes in memory can occur at any time, and in some instances may be an early sign of possible AD.
 There has been extensive research by a number of different scientists who have sought to study these early memory changes.
 NCRAD is eager to help scientists who want to better understand the relationship between normal memory changes and those changes that might precede AD or related dementias.